wazuh/wazuh-documentation/source/gcp/supported-services/vpc_flow.rst

 Exporting VPC Flow logs to Pub/Sub
 ----------------------------------

-In the :ref:`Pub/Sub <pubsub>` page we explained how to set up a sink to logs to a Pub/Sub topic.
+In the :ref:`Pub/Sub <pubsub>` page, it was explained how to set up a sink to logs for a Pub/Sub topic.
 However, this would export every single log available, and not only the VPC Flow logs.
-It is possible to configure the Sink to export VPC Flow logs only to a topic, ignoring logs coming from other services, by adding a filtering condition to the Sink.
+It is possible to configure the sink to export VPC Flow logs only to a topic, ignoring logs coming from other services, by adding a filtering condition to the sink.
 To do so, follow the same instructions as explained in the :ref:`Pub/Sub <pubsub>` section but adding the following filter in **Step 3 - Choose logs to include in sink**:

 .. code-block:: console